Beauford Delaney’s Metamorphosis into Freedom

 Also included in the exhibition are works by Joseph Delaney, Beauford’s younger brother and a noted painter in his own right.

 Beauford Delaney’s Metamorphosis into Freedom is organized by the Knoxville Museum of Art, which owns the largest and most comprehensive public collection of Beauford Delaney’s art.
+Support for the exhibition is generously provided by:

 Image Header: Beauford Delaney (Knoxville 1901-1979 Paris), Untitled (Abstract Circles), circa 1956, pastel and mixed media on paper, 25 ¼ x 19 ½ inches, Knoxville Museum of Art, 2018 Delaney Acquisition.